KasiaMDC/sickstory/README.md

 # sickstory
-a app to manage the history of sicknesses, medical recommendations and doctors appointments
+an app to manage the history of sicknesses, medical recommendations and doctor appointments